jasonm23/onlisp-markdown/onlisp.md

 have been apparent.

 Figure 15.4 contains some new utilities which can easily be deﬁned with on-cdrs.
-The ﬁrst three, unions, intersections, and differences imple- ment set union, intersection, and complement, respectively.
+The ﬁrst three, unions, intersections, and differences implement set union, intersection, and complement, respectively.
 Common Lisp has built-in functions for these operations, but they can only take two lists at a time.
 Thus if we want to ﬁnd the union of three lists we have to say: